psi4/psi4numpy/Interactive-Tutorials/README.md

 2. Linear Algebra

 3. Hartree-Fock Molecular Orbital Theory
-    * Restricted Hartree-Fock: Implementation of a the closed-shell, restricted orbital formulation of Hartree-Fock theory
+    * Restricted Hartree-Fock: Implementation of the closed-shell, restricted orbital formulation of Hartree-Fock theory
     * Direct Inversion of the Iterative Subspace: Theory and integration of the DIIS convergence acceleration method into an RHF program
     * Unrestricted Hartree-Fock: Implementation of the open-shell, unrestricted orbital formulation of Hartree-Fock theory, utilizing DIIS convergence acceleration
     * Density Fitting: Overview of the theory and construction of density-fitted ERIs in Psi4, and an illustrative example of a density-fitted Fock build.